Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Results

 \subsection{Execution time requirements}

 In Table \ref{tab:exec-time} we present the execution time requirements of each method, in seconds.
-More specifically, we measure the time required for each technique to perform a data drift detection, given $2$ input datasets.
-We also present the standard deviation (Std dev.) for each method's execution time.
-We measure the Std dev. for each method, after conducting the evaluation process $10$ times.
+We also report the standard deviation of each method's execution time.
 Generally, the methods that exist in the literature are very fast, since they complete their assessments within $5$ seconds for the \textit{fingerprinting} dataset or within $2$ seconds for the \textit{links} dataset.
-On the other hand, the techniques proposed in this work have larger execution times.
-TabAutoDrift requires $18.5$ - $15.2$ and CFPT $13.3$ - $8.7$ seconds.
+On the other hand, the techniques proposed in this work have larger execution times. \textit{TabAutoDrift} requires $18.5$ (for the \textit{fingerprinting} dataset) and $15.2$ (for the \textit{links} dataset). \textit{CFPT} completes its execution within $13.3$ and $8.7$ seconds correspondingly.
 This is expected, as these techniques (partially) train AI models, which severely affects their execution times.
-Nonetheless, gradual drifts usually occur in longer periods of time, from several hours or several months, as noted by~\cite{costa2025analysis}, so our method's higher execution time can still be regarded as relatively fast and affordable for real-world applications.
+Nonetheless, gradual drifts usually occur in longer periods of time, from several hours or several months, as noted by~\cite{costa2025analysis}, so our detectors' higher execution time can still be regarded as relatively fast and affordable for real-world applications.